 How will the Quality Mark work for RAAs?

-RAAs are currently in operation, with others in development across the country, with a common platform of economies of scale and shared approaches across member LAs and VAAs to adoption services.
 Many RAAs are actively considering how they work to promote and deliver early permanence and links to the child care teams.
-Applying for the Quality Mark and using the descriptors will support RAAs to develop their EP services and consider all relevant facets of delivery.
+Applying for the Quality Mark and using the descriptors will support RAAs to develop their Early Permanence services and consider all relevant facets of delivery.
 The application process is flexible and allows for RAAs as a whole or individual agencies to apply.
 Read our Useful Tips on Applying for the Quality Mark.

 What is the duration of the Quality Mark?